-- Develop a construction management plan which describes the approach for cut and fill sources and storage and logistics for materials prior to construction. - Do not stockpile construction materials in medians or other areas of high visual or recreational value - even on a short-term or temporary basis (A, B). - Manage dust on stockpiles and/or construction zones by using revegetation with annual grasses or mechanical methods. - Place batch plants, stone crushing, or material storage according to the construction management plan.
+- Develop a construction management plan that describes the approach for cut and fill sources, storage, and logistics for materials prior to construction. - Do not stockpile construction materials in medians or other areas of high visual or recreational value - even on a short-term or temporary basis (A,). - Manage dust on stockpiles and/or construction zones by using revegetation with annual grasses or mechanical methods. - Place batch plants, stone crushing, or material storage according to the construction management plan.